saiganesh2006/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 It is lso known as offsetting or offsetting contours, is a preprocessing technique used in 3D printing to create multiple concentric copies of a 2D or 3D shape with increasing or decreasing dimensions

 ## Grid path planning :
-It is also known as grid infill or grid pattern, is a technique used in 3D printing to fill the interior of a 3D model with a grid-like pattern.
+It is also known as grid infill or grid pattern, is a technique used in 3D printing to fill the interior of a 3D model with a grid-like pattern

 ## Output: